openstack/openstack-ansible/doc/source/install-guide/overview-hostlayout.rst

 At least one load balancer **must** be used to manage the traffic among the target hosts.
 This can be any load balance of any type (hardware, haproxy, etc).
-While OpenStack-Ansible has playbooks and roles for deploying haproxy it's recommended for deployers to use physical load balancers when moving to production.
+While OpenStack-Ansible has playbooks and roles for deploying haproxy, we recommend for deployers to use physical load balancers when moving to production.

 Infrastructure Control Plane target hosts contain the following